Face DetectorFace Detector API

 Handling Rate Limits

-Free Plan: When you exceed your rate limit, Face Detector API returns a 429 Too Many Requests status code.
+Free Plan: When you exceed your rate limit, Face Detector returns a 429 Too Many Requests status code.
 Your application should implement appropriate backoff logic to handle this gracefully.

 Paid Plans: No rate limiting or throttling applied.
 All paid plans (Starter, Pro, Mega) are production-ready.

-• Monitor the rate limit headers to track your usage (Free plan only)
+• Monitor the rate limit headers to track your Face Detector usage (Free plan only)

-• Implement caching where appropriate to reduce API calls
+• Cache face detector responses where appropriate to reduce API calls

-• Upgrade to Pro or Mega for guaranteed no-throttle performance
+• Upgrade to Pro or Mega for guaranteed no-throttle Face Detector performance

-Note: Rate limits are separate from credit consumption.
-You may have credits remaining but still hit rate limits on Free tier.
+Note: Face Detector rate limits are separate from credit consumption.
+You may have credits remaining but still hit rate limits when using Face Detector on Free tier.

 Error Codes